Acitulen/ATVMapHolder/README.md

 # **ATVMapHolder**
-#### This mod adds map holders that allow you to attach digital map to the ATV.
+This mod adds map holders that allow you to attach digital map to the ATV.

+**⚠️WARNING⚠️ This mod is designed to work with VotV-082b_0016.
+Using older or newer versions of the game may cause errors!**

 ## Preview
 ![Preview](https://github.com/Acitulen/ATVMapHolder/blob/main/ATVMapHolderPreview.png?raw=true)